Age Benefit

 Age Pension

-- attained the pensionable age (presently age sixty) and has at least five hundred (500) contribution weeks.
-This is equivalent to approximately 10 years’ contributions.
+This benefit is a monthly payment made to an insured person who has attained the pensionable age (presently age sixty-three) and has at least five hundred and fifty (575) contribution weeks.
+This is equivalent to approximately 11.5 years’ contributions.

 Age Pension is paid at an annual rate of:

-- 30% of a person’s average annual salary (insurable earnings) during the best five (5) years of the entire period of the person’s working life
+- 27% of a person’s average annual salary (insurable earnings) during the best five (5) years of the entire period of the person’s working life

 - It is supplemented by 1% of the average annual salary for each unit of 50 contributions in excess of the first 500 weekly contributions.